Career Compass Award

 • Collaboration - Partnership with Career & Professional Development for additional training, class presentations, and participation in career building events

 Recipients are chosen based on nominations, which can be submitted by faculty, staff, or students online.
-Once received, a selection committee including prior faculty fellows and a CPD staff member review the nominations & select the recipient in the spring semester of each academic year.
-The recipient will be recognized at the annual faculty awards ceremony.
+Once received, a selection committee including prior award recipients and a CPD staff member review the nominations and select the recipient in the spring semester of each academic year.
+The recipient is recognized at the annual faculty awards ceremony and receives a $500 stipend that can be utilized for career programming for students or the faculty member's own professional development.

 You can nominate a Career Compass Award candidate by completing our online form.
 Click the button to the right.